vilinski/NBomber.Docs/documentation/building_blocks.md

 ```

 ### Scenario
 Scenario is basically a container for steps (you can think of Scenario like a Job of sequential operations).
-It contains optional TestInit and TestClose steps which you can define to prepare or clean test environment (load/restore database, clear cache, clean folders and etc).
+It contains optional TestInit and TestClose functions which you can define to prepare or clean test environment (load/restore database, clear cache, clean folders and etc).

 ```fsharp
 // represents Scenario which groups steps and execute them sequentially